NuGet/Home/accepted/2024/trusted-publishers-oidc-for-nuget-push.md

 The two-legged approach gives use two big wins:

 1. We control the duration the the main credential lives for.
 The package source can choose how long the NuGet API key lives for.
-Manual revocation or secret leak detection systems and work for this.
+Manual revocation or secret leak detection systems can work for this.
 NuGet.org has no control over how long the GitHub Actions OIDC token lives.
 It's true that GitHub OIDC token could be leaked also, but this problem can be mitigated with `jti` controls and even stricter validations of the `exp` claim (i.e. enforcing a shorter lifetime for the token trade).